anggapark/sentiment-provider-app/README.md

 pip install -r requirements.txt
 ```

-## How to run ETL pipeline using Docker
+## How to run ETL and ML pipeline using Docker

 1. Change directory to root project